GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

 Once the incident is no longer active — i.e. the breach has been contained, the issue has been fixed, etc. — the SL should spin down the incident.
 There may still be longer-term remediation needed, and possibly more investigation, but as long as the incident is no longer active these activities can proceed at the regular pace of business.
 To close out an incident, the SL should:

 * Set the status of the incident to “resolved."
-* Send a final sitrep to stakeholders.
+* Post a final notice Slack to clearly demarcate the end of the active response.
+* If appropriate, post a final [situation report](#situation-report) in Slack and share via email.
 * Thank everyone involved for their service!

 Comms at the Remediate phase
 * Updates and real-time chat should continue as above (updates on the GitHub issue, chat in Slack or Google Hangouts).

-* The SL should continue to post updated sitreps on a regular cadence (the section on severities, below, suggests cadences for each level).
-These sitreps should be sent to Slack, to GSA-IT and US-CERT via email, and to any other stakeholders identified throughout the process (e.g. clients).

 * For user impacting incidents, users must be kept up to date via the [Login.gov StatusPage](https://logingov.statuspage.io/) following [StatusPage Process - Managing an Outage]({% link _articles/statuspage-process.md %}#managing-an-outage)

 ### Retrospective Phase

-The final step in handling a security incident is figuring out what we learned.
-The SL (or one of the SLs if there were multiple, or a designated other party) should lead a retrospective and develop an incident report.
+The final step in handling an incident is learning.
+The SL (or one of the SLs if there were multiple, or a designated other party) should lead a retrospective and develop an incident report (a.k.a. - postmortem).

-Conducting retrospectives is out of the scope of this document, but as a crash course, here’s an [introduction to blameless postmortems](https://codeascraft.com/2012/05/22/blameless-postmortems/).
-We follow the basic steps listed at [login-gov-postmortems](https://drive.google.com/open?id=1A9y94VgHPOcaCCTdGRh0aWINOrBjUwo2ZepzBlTM--8).
+Conducting incident reviews is out of the scope of this document, but as a crash course, here’s an [introduction to blameless postmortems](https://codeascraft.com/2012/05/22/blameless-postmortems/) by John Allspaw, one of the originators of the [Learning from Incidents](https://www.learningfromincidents.io/) community.

 The report should contain a timeline of the incident, details about how the incident progressed, and information about the vulnerabilities that led to the incident.
+The purpose of an incident review is learning.

+* The team learns from the overall system (people and technology).
+* The technical system (software) "learns" through improvements the team makes to it.
+* The organization learns through improved processes and the analysis of the incident.

-A cause analysis is an important part of this report; the team should use tools such as [Infinite Hows](https://www.kitchensoap.com/2014/11/14/the-infinite-hows-or-the-dangers-of-the-five-whys/) and [Five Whys](https://en.wikipedia.org/wiki/5_Whys) to try to dig into causes, how future incidents could be prevented, how responses could be better in the future, etc.
+The team may use tools such as [Infinite Hows](https://www.kitchensoap.com/2014/11/14/the-infinite-hows-or-the-dangers-of-the-five-whys/) to drive the analysis.

-The report should also contain some basic response metrics:
-* Discovery method (how did we become aware of the issue?)

-* Time to discovery (how long did it take from when the incident started until we became aware of it?)
-* Time to containment (how long did it take from when we became aware until the issue was contained?)
-* Threat actions (which specific actions – e.g. phishing, password attacks, etc) – were taken by the actor)?

-This report should be posted as a final comment on the GitHub issue, which can then be closed.
-If appropriate, this should also be posted at [postmortems](https://drive.google.com/drive/u/0/folders/1ZdroGfCbGmeUPuCqiR8BetUhEXRfk4ui?lfhs=2) (omitting any sensitive information).
+All incident reviews must also stored in the [incident reviews folder](https://drive.google.com/drive/folders/1ZdroGfCbGmeUPuCqiR8BetUhEXRfk4ui?usp=drive_link) under the current year.

-## Incident Severities
+## Impact Assessment

+Impact assessment is an ongoing activity.
+When an incident is first declared the impact may be unclear.
+The responders should make a best guess at impact and move forward quickly.

 Severity ratings drive the actions of the response team.
 Below are the severities ratings we use, some examples of incidents that might fall into that bucket, and some guidelines for SLs and response teams about how to treat each class of incident.
 Note the severities may (and often will) change during the lifecycle of the incident.
 That’s normal.

+### Incident Severities

+For incident response Login.gov uses a simple high/medium/low severity categorization.
+These levels are distinct from the [Comms team's levels](#crisis-comms).

-### High Severity
+#### High Severity

 High-sev incidents successfully compromise the confidentiality/integrity of Personally Identifiable Information (PII), impact the availability of services for a large number of customers, or have significant financial impact.
 Examples include: